 Setup instructions:

-2. Decorate with fog machines, eerie lighting, and spooky props.
+Decorate with fog machines, eerie lighting, and spooky props.

-3. Sell entry tickets for haunted experiences and themed activities.
+Sell entry tickets for haunted experiences and themed activities.

 Required materials:

-Fog machines, black lights, Halloween decorations
+Fog machines, black lights, Halloween decorations.

-Costumes for staff/volunteers
+Costumes for staff and volunteers.

-Sound effects, spooky music, props
+Sound effects, spooky music, props.

-Entry tickets or wristbands
+Entry tickets or wristbands.

 Fundraising variations: